 why flare ups may occur in some patients and how they might be

+A flare up describes acute herniated disc pain which comes on for a given or unknown reason.
+Many patients link flare ups to a specific activity or event, such as bending, lifting or working.
 In some scenarios, these suspected causes may be involved in causing the pain, but in many cases, they are simply coincidental incidents with no logical or actual link to the painful complaint.

 In fact, many apparent causes of symptomatic escalation are merely conditioned responses and might serve as one of the most common indicators of a psychosomatic disc pain syndrome.
 In these circumstances, the suspected causative event is known as a trigger and acts to provide a convincing structural explanation for the sudden symptoms.